Florida/Georgia Personal Injury & Workers Compensation

 (b) A person commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084, if he or she willfully, knowingly, and without authorization:

-1. Physically tampers with, manipulates, removes, replaces, or interrupts any mechanical or electronic component located within the internal portion of a retail fuel dispenser; or
+1. Physically tampers with, manipulates, removes, replaces, or interrupts any mechanical or electronic component located on the internal or external portion of a retail fuel dispenser; or

 2. Uses any form of electronic communication to fraudulently alter, manipulate, or interrupt the normal functioning of a retail fuel dispenser.